jb-oliveira/jb-oliveira/README.md

 ### Hi there, I am Joao Oliveira.
 ---

-A Software Engineer specializing in Java, Javascript and Rust technologies.
+A Software Engineer specializing in Java and Javascript technologies.
 Professional experience with the technologies listed in the toolbox below.

 ---
 🧰 Toolbox